 - Turn the system back on.

+Furnace filters are one of several items you probably don't change often enough.
 Changing the furnace filter is an easy homeowner's chore that pays off by helping to keep the system running smoothly.

 Fran Donegan is a writer and editor who specializes in covering remodeling, construction and other home-related topics.
 In addition to his articles and blogs appearing in numerous print and digital media outlets, he is the former executive editor of the consumer magazine Today's Homeowner and the managing editor of Creative Homeowner Press, a book publisher.
 Fran is the author of two books: Paint Your Home (Reader's Digest) and Pools and Spas (Creative Homeowner Press).